beaton/directory/README.md

 # The FINDER service

+Welcome to my playground.
+This is simply an opportunity to play with Spring Boot, AWS, Alexa and because we use Google Calendar at the ofice, Google Calendar.
+It is an effort to learn and play - suggestions welcome.

 This is an Alexa Service that calls Google Calendar API to get a person's current event (meeting).

 The Finder service is an Alexa Web Service built with Spring Boot that handles a variety of requests from an Alexa device through customer handlers.
 The HandlerSpeechlet class extends the Amazon Alexa SDK SpeechletV2 following a factory pattern to instantiate and respond to the request through the appropriate handler: